 This little beauty is called an airport express.
 You can buy it from Apple for $99 (USA) or $119 (Australia).
 It plugs into your home ethernet network (or straight into your ADSL modem) via that little Ethernet connection on the left next to the power cord.
 Then it shares your internet connection with all your iOS devices via wi-fi.
 But it has a few tricks up it’s sleeve.
 Continue reading 〉

 To connect your iPhone, iPad or iPod to your home stereo you just need a 3.5mm to RCA cable like this cable above.
-The RCA cable plugs into the rear of your stereo and the 3.5mm plugs into the headphone jack of your iPhone.
+The two RCA connectors plug into the back of your stereo and the 3.5mm plugs into the headphone jack of your iPhone.
 Pretty much every stereo available has RCA inputs as the standard inputs on the back.
 If you want the best possible audio quality, then an Apple iPod dock will make it sound even better, but we’ll get to that in a moment.